Where is Totota?

 Why we are in Totota

-In an effort to support economic growth in Totota, with financial donations and support from America’s electric cooperatives, NRECA International committed to establish a power utility that will provide reliable and affordable electric service to households, businesses and community services.
-When complete, the system will serve 400 homes and businesses.
-It will be the first time this town has access to reliable and affordable electricity.
+In an effort to support economic growth in Totota, with financial donations and support from America’s electric cooperatives, NRECA International has established a power utility that is providing reliable and affordable electric service to households, businesses and community services.
+The system can serve 400 homes and businesses.
+It is the first time this town has access to reliable and affordable electricity.

 Totota Electric Cooperative

-This newly formed cooperative will own and operate the utility when it is fully operational.
-Currently the co-op has 181 registered members, and the number is expected to increase once line construction and the installation of the solar panels are complete.
-The co-op recently had its first general assembly and elected the co-op’s first chairman of the board.
-Public awareness and education on the co-op business model is underway in the community.
+This newly formed cooperative owns and operates the power utility.
+Currently the co-op has about 250 registered members, and the number is expected to increase.
+The co-op had its first general assembly in March and elected the co-op’s first chairman of the board.
+Public awareness and education on the co-op business model is continues in the community.

 The power solution

 NRECA International enlisted Bandera Electric Cooperative to provide the energy solution.
 It is a combination of solar, energy storage and high efficiency reciprocating engines/generators.
 This system is designed to be housed within a standard 20’ shipping container, making it easy to install and secure in this remote area.